 When I walked into their boss arena for the first time, I thought to myself that it would be a very hard fight.
-As I fought them, I realized just how easy they were to defeat.
-Basically, all you really have to do is defeat every skeleton in the room and the boss fight is over.
+As I fought them, I realized how easy they were to defeat.
+All you have to do is defeat every skeleton in the room, and the boss fight is over.
 I did not expect it to be that easy to achieve victory.

 39. The Last Giant

-The Last Giant was another one of those bosses you would think to be hard, but once you understand how he moves, you can defeat him easily.
+The Last Giant was another one of those bosses you would consider hard, but once you understand how he moves, you can defeat him easily.
 What makes the boss fight especially creepy is how he rips his own arm off to use it as a weapon against the player.
-He only has a few attacks, and all of them can be avoided with a basic roll.
+He only has a few attacks, all of which can be avoided with a basic roll.

 37. Flexile Sentry

 The Flexile Sentry is a very weird boss to fight because of his appearance and his boss arena.
-His arena is at the bottom of a ship with some water on the floor, and he looks like 2 people attached to each other.
-It has a weapon in each hand and is very slow to attack.
-Altogether, this boss is very easy to beat.
+His arena is at the bottom of a ship with some water on the floor, and he looks like 2 people attached.

 35. The Pursuer